floriankraemer/floriankraemer.github.io/_posts/2025-02-14-Are-the-SOLID-Principles-problematic.markdown

 ## Conclusion

+### Validity and Usefulness

 The article has hopefully demonstrated that SOLID principles are useful and often relatively easy to identify and address.
 Furthermore, the papers mentioned in this article have shown that analyzer tools can help measure the actual impact of applying the SOLID principles.
 This means you can not only make improvements but also measure those improvements.

+### Learning & Teaching

 Something I haven’t been able to find a clear answer to is why the SOLID principles aren’t more widely taught and adopted.
 I still believe they are relatively simple to learn — perhaps not so easy to master — but given their impact on code quality, they’re worth the effort.
 Why aren’t they taught more frequently?
-Whether in schools, universities, or companies?
+Why aren’t they taught more frequently in schools, universities, or even companies?
 Especially companies, as they should have a vested interest in improving code quality, flexibility, and maintainability to reduce the costs of software development and maintenance.
 I hope to find answers to those questions at some point in the future.

+Often people describe themselves as engineers and we are talking about software engineering.
+But a lot people and companies don't act like an engineering discipline.
+Herbert Hoover, an engineer-turned-president, wrote in his 1951 memoir: "Engineering is the profession in which a knowledge of the mathematical and natural sciences… is applied."

+If the software industry wants to be taken seriously as an engineering discipline, we should focus on proven principles like SOLID when developing software and teaching new professionals.
+We also need to measure our work to assess that we deliver a well built and maintainable product.

 ## References